taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [awesome-chatgpt-code-interpreter-experiments](https://github.com/skalskip/awesome-chatgpt-code-interpreter-experiments) - Awesome things you can do with ChatGPT + Code Interpreter combo 🔥

-**Reimplementations**
- * [AStarNet](https://github.com/deepgraphlearning/astarnet) - Official implementation of A* Networks

-**NLP**
+**Prompts**
- * [GPT-Bargaining](https://github.com/franxyao/gpt-bargaining) - Code for Arxiv 2023: Improving Language Model Negociation with Self-Play and In-Context Learning from AI Feedback
+ * [gpt-runner](https://github.com/nicepkg/gpt-runner) - Conversations with your files!
+Manage and run your AI presets!
- * [dreamGPT](https://github.com/divergentai/dreamgpt) - Leverage hallucinations from Large Language Models (LLMs) for novelty-driven explorations.
- * [lnchat](https://github.com/litch/lnchat) - So I built a thing - LNChat.
-You hook this app up to your node and then you can ask it plaintext questions like, "what is my newest channel", "show me a channel summary".
-ChatGPT bridges the gap.
-It's pretty fun, but not super useful.
-Yet.

-**Others**
- * [OpenELM](https://github.com/carperai/openelm) - Evolution Through Large Models
+**Chatbots**
+ * [Ultimate-ChatGPT](https://github.com/imabutahersiddik/ultimate-chatgpt) - The Ultimate ChatGPT is an AI-powered virtual assistant designed to provide an enhanced writing and problem-solving experience.

+**Browser-extensions**
+ * [vscode-i-dont-care-about-commit-message](https://github.com/mefengl/vscode-i-dont-care-about-commit-message) - Yet another AI git commit plugin, but without the need for manual confirmation.

-_Updated on July 14, 2023_ (A total of 898 repositories listed.)
+_Updated on July 18, 2023_ (A total of 901 repositories listed.)

+🏅 [2214962083](https://github.com/2214962083), [imabutahersiddik](https://github.com/imabutahersiddik) and [mefengl](https://github.com/mefengl) provided some repository information.
+Thank you!

 ## Table of contents